G-W-C/Opto22-ING-stack/README.md

 The Docker stack for **InfluxDB** and **Grafana** must run on a separate **IPC**, **server**, or even a **Raspberry Pi 5 with NVMe storage**.

-This stack is inspired by the MING stack (MQTT → Node-RED → InfluxDB → Grafana) but simplifies it by using node-red-contrib-pac to collect data from Opto22 controllers and node-red-contrib-influxdb to send it to InfluxDB.
-By removing MQTT and other intermediate layers, it’s perfect for small to medium sites needing quick deployment, minimal configuration, and reliable historical logging with Grafana dashboards.
+This stack is inspired by the MING stack (MQTT → Node-RED → InfluxDB → Grafana) but simplifies it by removing MQTT and other intermediate layers.
+It’s ideal for small to medium sites that need quick deployment, minimal configuration, and reliable historical logging with Grafana dashboards.
-For SNAP-PAC users without a groov EPIC, Node-RED can also be installed on the backend host.

-######For SNAP-PAC users without a groov EPIC, Node-RED can be installed on the backend host by adding it to the ```docker-compose.yml```.
+###### For SNAP-PAC users without a groov EPIC, Node-RED can be installed on the backend host by adding it to the ```docker-compose.yml```.
+🚧 Todo: Add a SNAP-PAC folder containing a docker-compose.yml for non-EPIC architectures.

 ## Getting Started

+### Prerequisites
+- **Docker** and **Docker Compose** must be installed on the backend host.
+  For installation instructions, see the official Docker documentation: https://www.docker.com/get-started/

+### Steps

 1. **Download required files**
    Place the following files on the backend host (IPC, server, or RPi5):
    - `docker-compose.yml` (for InfluxDB + Grafana)
-   - `nginx.conf` (for proxying Grafana, optional)
+   - `nginx.conf`

 2. **Launch Docker services on the backend host**
    Open a terminal in the project directory and run:

   ```
   docker compose up -d
   ```